VarboxInternational/docs/multi-language.md

 #### The Workflow

 - Assuming you have static translations inside the `resources/lang` directory
-- Import all translations from `Admin -> Multi Language -> Translations`
+- Import all translations from "Admin -> Multi Language -> Translations"
 - Edit the translations for which wish to update their values and then save
-- Export the translations from `Admin -> Multi Language -> Translations`
+- Export the translations from "Admin -> Multi Language -> Translations"
 - Now your translations inside the `resources/lang` directory contain the updated values
 - Keep using your static translations as you'd normally would in a Laravel application

 <a name="modify-static-translations"></a>
 ### Modify Static Translations

-From inside the `Admin -> Multi Language -> Translations` you have the possibility to dynamically modify your static translations' values.
+From inside the "Admin -> Multi Language -> Translations" you have the possibility to dynamically modify your static translations' values.
 This is achievable, by first `importing` your static translations, modifying them from the admin and then `exporting` them.

 At the end of this 3-step procedure, your static translations inside the `resources/lang` directory, will have the updated values, so you can use them as you'd normally would in a Laravel app.